groverlab/groverlab.github.io/_hnbfpr/2026-08-24-ai-counterfeit-cosmetics.markdown

 Those are the photos that I fed to Gemini.
 If you want to try to determine for yourself which ones are real and which are fake, don't scroll any further!

+When you're done, scroll on for my analysis of Gemini's assessments of these products....

 <br>
 <br>
 <br>